PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

     6-phosphofructokinase (EC 2.7.1.11) 1   fig|1313.7001.peg.1372
     6-phosphogluconate dehydrogenase, decarboxylating (EC 1.1.1.44) 1   fig|1313.7001.peg.542

-This is a common convention in the PATRIC CLI-- when a single column contains multiple values, we use a double colon to separate them.
+This is a common convention in the BV-BRC CLI-- when a single column contains multiple values, we use a double colon to separate them.
 You can use the ``--delim`` option to change this default.
 Supported alternate delimiters include ``space``, ``tab``, and ``comma``.
 For